 - Whenever possible, make stairs at least 4 feet wide.
-Anything less may feel crowded.
+Anything less will feel crowded.

-- A comfortable standard for deck stair designs is a 7” rise and 11” runs.
+- The standard for deck stair designs is a 7” rise and 11” runs.

-A good railing design can define your deck, provide safety, be used to incorporate protection from prevailing wind and sun and is often used to add a level of privacy to your outdoor living room.
+A good railing design can enhance your deck, provide safety, be used to incorporate protection from prevailing wind and sun and is often used to add a level of privacy to your outdoor living space.

 Many pre-planned styles exist; however, for a custom look, there are some excellent standards readily available to help you design you own look and feel.